Invary/cnc/README.md

 ## Cable management

-The [CNC3040Z](https://s.click.aliexpress.com/e/_DC8N8X1) has several screw holes for cable management and comes with an adapter to secure the drag chain. <br />
+[CNC3040Z](https://s.click.aliexpress.com/e/_DC8N8X1) has several screw holes for cable management and comes with an adapter to secure the drag chain. <br />
 However, we don't know which drag chain would fit perfectly.
 So, we made our own adapter with 3D printer. <br />

 Usable drag chain is [inner size 10x20mm](https://s.click.aliexpress.com/e/_DDre0dV), close type. <br />